“The best investment on Earth is earth.” – Louis Glickman

 Why Should I Hire an Attorney for My Construction Defect Claim?

 Construction defects routinely cost tens or hundreds of thousands of dollars for a homeowner to fix (and millions if involving a larger commercial building or project).
 If not discovered in time, it can result in catastrophic damage to the property itself, valuable personal items and equipment inside, and possibly even personal injury or death.
 Property owners are often unsure how to proceed once suspecting or discovering a problem.
 One prudent course of action to consider is contacting an experienced litigation attorney who can help determine your rights, get the right experts and other professionals to inspect the problem and assess damages, and chart a path towards obtaining a full recovery.

-Wright Commercial Litigation assists clients in Texas with all kinds of commercial claims and property damage, including construction defects and home repair issues, and can often do so on a contingency basis depending on the circumstances.
+Wright Commercial Litigation assists clients in Texas with all kinds of commercial claims and property damage, including construction defects and home repair issues, and can often do so on a contingency or hybrid basis depending on the circumstances.

 Common Reasons for a Construction Dispute in Texas

 In some cases, it can be difficult to pinpoint what caused a defect or other problem you are facing with your property.
 Industry experts routinely are needed to investigate and determine the root cause and how to repair.
 The reasons for a construction defect or other dispute usually fall into one of the following categories though: